Dipolar dephasing of Rydberg D-state polaritons

 The $\Omega$ dependence of the extracted rate constants is shown in Fig.\,\ref{figure2}(c) for measurements with principal quantum numbers $n=80$, $n=88$ and $n=100$.
 To compare the results for different principal quantum numbers, we extract the dependence on $\Omega$ by a fit of the form

 which yields $k=1.67(4)$ for all the different $n$.
 However, for the prefactor $a$ we observe a strong scaling with $n$, indicating significantly larger dephasing for larger $n$.
 In order to connect our observations to the anisotropy of the Rydberg interaction we calculate Rydberg pair potentials through diagonalization of the electrostatic DD interaction Hamiltonian \cite{Shaffer2006}.
 To reduce computation time we diagonalize the Hamiltonian in the coordinate system aligned with the atomic separation, where the total magnetic moment $M=m_{J1}+m_{J2}$ is conserved.
-The angular dependence of the interaction is accounted for by rotating the pair states from the fixed coordinate system defined by the direction of light propagation into the interatomic coordinate system by means of Wigner d-matrices \cite{Walker2008}.
-Calculated pair potentials for $|80D_{5/2};80D_{5/2}\rangle$ and $100D_{5/2};100D_{5/2}\rangle$ are shown in Fig.\,\ref{figure3}(a) and (b).
-The colored shadow of the potentials presents the projection of the $|nD_{5/2}, m_J = 5/2;nD_{5/2}, m_J =5/2\rangle$ pair state in the fixed coordinate system on the new eigenstates for an angle $\theta=60^\circ$ between the interatomic axis and the light propagation direction.
-It can be seen that this originally unperturbed state is projected onto multiple new eigenstates.
+Calculated pair potentials for $|80D_{5/2};80D_{5/2}\rangle$ and $|100D_{5/2};100D_{5/2}\rangle$ are shown in Fig.\,\ref{figure3}(a) and (b).
+The anisotropic DD interaction couples states with different magnetic quantum numbers in the $D$-pair state manifold, resulting in the observed splitting of the manifold in addition to the overall level shift.
+When considering the coupling of a laser field with given direction and polarization one has to account for the electric dipole selection rules by calculating the overlap of the coupled pair state in the fixed coordinate system defined by the direction of light propagation, with the eigenstates in the presence of interaction in the interatomic coordinate system \cite{Walker2008}.
+The colored shadow of the potentials shows the overlap of the $|nD_{5/2}, m_J = 5/2;nD_{5/2}, m_J =5/2\rangle$ pair state in the fixed coordinate system, rotated into the interatomic frame via Wigner d-matrices, with the new eigenstates for an angle $\theta=60^\circ$ between the interatomic axis and the light propagation direction.
+It can be seen that the coupled state is projected onto multiple new eigenstates.
 Unlike for isotropic $S$-states this projection depends strongly on the angle $\theta$ \cite{Walker2008}.
-In other words, the magnetic quantum number $m_{J1}$ and $m_{J2}$ of individual Rydberg polaritons are no longer good quantum numbers when interaction is taken into account \cite{Cote2005}.
 One consequence of the anisotropic interaction is that the blockade volume for $D$-states is not spherical as the interaction potential can no longer be described by a single $C_6$ coefficient.
-Secondly, the splitting of the single pair state into several lines induces a time evolution of the polariton pair out of the initial state, resulting in the observed decoupling of Rydberg polaritons.
+Secondly, the coupled pair state is not an eigenstate in the presence of interaction and will thus experience a time evolution under the influence of the interaction Hamiltonian.